vasilynes/LOBM/README.md

 * L2
 * pseudo-Huber

-corresponding directional accuracies were $51.11\%$, $57.85\%$, $65.66\%$.
+corresponding directional accuracies were 56.60%, 50.77%, 65.85%.

-L2 loss quadratically penalizes outliers, so the accuracy gain demonstrates that a lot of signal can be learned from fitting the "fat tails".
+L2 loss quadratically penalizes outliers, so it was pre-emptively stopped gaining no accuracy.
+Pseudo-Huber loss is linear on outliers and quadratic on inliers, so it allows the model to learn "fat tails" and gain accuracy.

-On the other hand, L1-model is theoretically guaranteed to be more robust, since it approximates the conditional median of the target, but it is close to random guessing.
+On the other hand, L1-model is theoretically guaranteed to be more robust, since it approximates the conditional median of the target, but it is closer to random guessing.
-Pseudo-Huber loss allows to penalize outliers quadratically, while staying L1 on regular data, which explains its superiority here.

-KAN were fit to errors of all three models with different losses, leading to either worse or mediocre results.
+KANs with L2 loss were fit to errors of all three models, leading to improvements:
-For example, the dirrectional accuracy of the best model would fall to a $65.3\%$ to $66.1\%$ interval, which is obviously attributed to a random noise and an initialization bias, leading to slight overfitting on the test data.

-However, training KAN with L2 loss on L1-model residuals appeared to be better more consistently.
-Ensemble accuracy would fall into a $66.3\%$ to $66.6\%$ interval.
+* XGB with L1: 56.60% -> 66.28%
+* XGB with L2: 50.77% -> 66.53%
+* XGB with pseudo-Huber: 65.85% -> 65.98%

+While the biggest improvement was for XGB(L2) + KAN(L2), XGB with L1 loss is theoretically more robust.
+The difference can also be attributed to random noise.